What Happens When A Country Suddenly Gets Rid Of Most Of Its Cash?

 Editor's note: This is an excerpt of Planet Money's newsletter.
 You can sign up here.

-On November 8, 2016, Narendra Modi, the Prime Minister of India, stepped in front of TV cameras and announced the nation would almost immediately begin getting rid of most of its cash.
-Indians would have to exchange or deposit their large rupee bills in a matter of weeks — or else they would become worthless.
+On Nov.
+8, 2016, Narendra Modi, the prime minister of India, stepped in front of TV cameras and announced that the nation would almost immediately begin getting rid of most of its cash.
+Indians would have to exchange or deposit their large rupee bills in a matter of weeks — or else the bills would become worthless.
 Poof.
 Gone.
-The policy was supposed to end corruption, counterfeiting, and a large shadow economy; it was also a push to turn India's backward, cash-dependent economy into a modern, electronic one.
+The policy was supposed to end corruption, counterfeiting and a large shadow economy; it was also a push to turn India's backward, cash-dependent economy into a modern, electronic one.

 But what followed proved to be chaos.